Halfway through a pivotal but hardly defining season, Cal is sending its fans around the globe tumbling back into achingly familiar territory.

 Coming off a 28-point loss at Oregon last week, Cal (3-3, 0-3 in the Pac-12) returned to its temporary home of AT&T Park, was greeted by an anxious crowd of 44,043 and performed with little rhythm or assurance, as if the stage was too big.

 Maynard gave four turnovers (three interceptions, one lost fumble) to a Trojans defense averaging one per game.
-He had a particularly tough first half, throwing two picks, the second snagged at the goal line to abort a rally the
+He had a particularly tough first half, throwing two picks, the second snagged at the goal line to abort a rally the Bears were trying to assemble to get on the scoreboard before halftime.

 They instead went into the locker room down 20-0.
 It was too much to overcome.